dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/concurrency.md

 [!code-sql[](intro/samples/cu30snapshots/8-concurrency/sql.txt?highlight=4-6)]

 [@@ROWCOUNT](/sql/t-sql/functions/rowcount-transact-sql) returns the number of rows affected by the last statement.
-In no rows are updated, EF Core throws a `DbUpdateConcurrencyException`.
+If no rows are updated, EF Core throws a `DbUpdateConcurrencyException`.

 # [Visual Studio Code](#tab/visual-studio-code)